Kamrun Nahar Keya

 The College of Lib Arts & Sci

-As her research evolved, Kamrun expanded her focus to data science, applying mathematical techniques to real-world data-driven challenges.
-Currently, she is working on online non-negative matrix factorization for streaming data, aiming to enhance pattern recognition and data compression.
-This shift allows her to integrate computational mathematics with machine learning, addressing problems in large-scale data analysis and AI-driven applications.
+Kamrun’s earlier research provided valuable insights into mathematical biology, particularly in ecological modeling and population dynamics.
+As her work evolved, she expanded her focus to data science, applying mathematical techniques to real-world, data-driven challenges.
+Currently, she is developing methods for online non-negative matrix factorization in streaming data, with applications in pattern recognition and data compression.
+This shift enables her to integrate computational mathematics with machine learning, addressing problems in large-scale data analysis and AI-driven applications.

 - Anticipated: PhD in Applied Mathematics, Arizona State University.